MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Abstract

 \section{Abstract}

-Representation learning of geospatial locations remains a core challenge in achieving general geospatial intelligence.
-Current embedding methods often lack versatility, limiting their utility across diverse tasks in both human and natural domains.
-We present MobCLIP, the first nationwide general-purpose location encoder, integrating an unprecedented diversity of data modalities through effective and scalable multimodal fusion.
-Adopting a novel CLIP-based architecture, our framework aligns 100M+ POIs, nationwide remote sensing imagery, and structured demographic statistics with a billion-edge mobility graph.
-By tokenizing spatial locations into grid cells inspired by Vision Transformers, we establish a unified representation space bridging mobility patterns and multimodal features.
-To rigorously evaluate the general-purpose effectiveness of MobCLIP, we construct a benchmark dataset composed of 11 downstream prediction tasks across social, economic, and natural domains.
-Experiments show that MobCLIP, with four input modalities and a compact 128-dimensional representation space, achieves significantly superior general-purpose predictive performances than state-of-the-art models by an average of 35\%.
-Thanks to the effective integration of human-centric modalities, the performance gain is particularly profound in human-centric tasks, such as energy consumption (+260\%), offline retail consumption amount (+98\%), and crime cases (+95\%) predictions.
+Representation learning of geospatial locations remains a core challenge in achieving general geospatial intelligence, with increasingly diverging philosophies and techniques.
+While Earth observation paradigms excel at depicting locations in their physical states, we propose that a location’s full characterization requires grounding in both its physical attributes and its internal human activity pattern, the latter being particularly crucial for understanding its human-centric functions.
+We present MoRA, a human-centric geospatial framework that leverages a human mobility graph as its core backbone to fuse various data modalities, aiming to learn embeddings that represent the socio-economic context and functional role of a location.
+MoRA achieves this through the integration of spatial tokenization, GNNs, and asymmetric contrastive learning to align 100M+ POIs, massive remote sensing imagery, and structured demographic statistics with a billion-edge mobility graph, ensuring the three auxiliary modalities are interpreted through the lens of fundamental human dynamics.
+To rigorously evaluate the effectiveness of MoRA, we construct a benchmark dataset composed of 9 downstream prediction tasks across social and economic domains.
+Experiments show that MoRA, with four input modalities and a compact 128-dimensional representation space, achieves superior predictive performances than state-of-the-art models by an average of 12.9\%.
 Echoing LLM scaling laws, we further demonstrate the scaling behavior in geospatial representation learning.
-We open-source code and pretrained models at: \href{https://github.com/ylzhouchris/MobCLIP}{https://github.com/ylzhouchris/MobCLIP}.
+We open-source code and pretrained models at: \href{https://github.com/ylzhouchris/MoRA} {https://github.com/ylzhouchris/MoRA}.